✓ Updated February 2026

 Ride-Sharing Services (Uber/Lyft)

-Uber and Lyft are widely available throughout Boston and are convenient for door-to-door service, especially late at night or when carrying luggage.
-They can be a good option for groups traveling together to split the cost.
+Uber and Lyft are widely available in Boston and offer convenient door-to-door service, especially for areas not well-served by the T or when you have luggage.
+They're a good option for late nights or when traveling in a small group.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.